notarocketscientist/scalepix/readme.md

 **CAUTION**: Make a backup of your original image files/folder before running this script!

 ```
-# mv script to a folder with JPG files, then execute
+# mv script to a folder with JPG files, then execute (default scaling: 50%)
-./scalepix.sh # default scaling: 50%
+./scalepix.sh

 # call with own scaling percentage, e.g. 75%
 ./scalepix.sh 75